 People who had cancer as a child have a higher risk of developing soft tissue sarcoma than the general population.
 The risk is highest in people who had brain tumours, spinal cord tumours, Hodgkin lymphoma, Wilm's tumour, soft tissue sarcoma or bone sarcoma.

-Several chemicals are thought to increase the risk of some types of sarcoma.
-The number of cases of sarcoma in the studies is usually very small.
+Several chemicals are thought to possibly increase the risk of some types of sarcoma for people who are exposed to high levels of them in their job over many years.
+The number of cases of sarcoma in the studies is usually very small, which means it is hard to say for certain how big the risk from these chemicals are for people who work with them.
 These chemicals include:

 This is a genetic disease in which non cancerous (benign) tumours form in the nerves under the skin and in other parts of the body.